Decurity/semgrep-smart-contracts/README.md

-no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address. incorrect-use-of-blockhash | Generic | blockhash(block.number) and blockhash(block.number + N) always returns 0.
+no-bidi-characters | Generic | The code must not contain any of Unicode Direction Control Characters delegatecall-to-arbitrary-address | Generic | An attacker may perform delegatecall() to an arbitrary address. incorrect-use-of-blockhash | Generic | blockhash(block.number) and blockhash(block.number + N) always returns 0. accessible-selfdestruct | Generic | Contract can be destructed by anyone in $FUNC

 ## Gas Optimization Rules